This post may contain affiliate links.

-One of the first posts I wrote when I started this blog a few years ago was a post which broke down exactly how I paid off $87,000 worth of student loans in just 2.5 years.
+One of the first blog posts I ever wrote was a post which broke down exactly how I paid off $87,000 worth of student loans in just 2.5 years.
 It’s proven to be one of my most popular posts – probably because so many people are looking for guidance on how they can pay off their student loans too.

 When I look back at it, one of the main reasons I was able to pay off my student loans as fast as I did was because I took the time to refinance them to a lower interest rate.
-At the time, student loan refinancing was sort of a new thing.
-I didn’t know much about refinancing and spent the first year of my debt payoff journey paying my student loans at the ridiculously high-interest rates of 6.8% and 7.9%.
+At the time (back in 2015), student loan refinancing was sort of a new thing – companies like SoFi, Commonbond, Earnest, and others were only a few years old or had just started.

-It wasn’t until my second year of repayment that I finally refinanced my student loans, first lowering them down to a 4.3% interest rate, then refinancing them again all the way down to a 1.93% interest rate.
+It wasn’t until my second year of repayment that I finally refinanced my student loans, first refinancing them to a 4.3% interest rate, then refinancing them again all the way down to a 1.93% interest rate.
 As you can imagine, the lower interest rates led to huge cost savings for me and helped me crush my student loans much faster than if I had been paying them like a normal person.
 Considering how beneficial refinancing your student loans can be, it’s a little bit surprising to me how many people either don’t do it or wait way too long to do it (to be fair, I did the same thing).

 I think what holds a lot of people back from refinancing their student loans is confusion.
 There are a lot of things to think about.
 Which company should you refinance your student loans with?
 Should you refinance them at all?
 How does refinancing work exactly?
 With so many questions and without a clear path to follow, most people follow the path of least resistance and opt to do nothing.

-After going through the student loan refinancing process multiple times (and still going through them again now that my wife is paying off her student loans), I’ve figured out what I think is the optimal way to refinance your student loans for the maximum return.
-What follows is a guide that I’ve put together to help walk you through refinancing your student loans in the best way possible.
+After going through the student loan refinancing process multiple times (and still going through them again now that my wife is paying off her student loans), I’ve figured out what I think is the optimal way to refinance your student loans for maximum value.

 What Is Student Loan Refinancing?

 The thing most people don’t realize is that refinancing your student loans doesn’t cost you anything.
 It’s not like a mortgage where you have to pay closing costs, origination fees, and things like that.
-When you refinance a student loan, there are no closing costs, origination fees, or prepayment fees.
+When you refinance a student loan, there are no closing costs, no origination fees, and no prepayment fees.
 What you’re doing is literally getting a new loan, paying off your old loan with that new loan, and then making your payments towards your new loan instead.
-Since your refinanced loan should have a lower interest rate, more of your payment will go towards principle, which means that you’ll pay less interest and pay off your debt faster.
+Since your refinanced loan should have a lower interest rate, more of your payment will go towards principle, which means that: (1) you’ll pay less interest, and (2) you’ll pay off your debt faster.

 So who should refinance their student loans?
 Obviously, everyone’s situation is unique, so you need to think about whether it makes sense for your particular situation.
 In general, I think that you should refinance your student loans if the following two things apply:

-- You aren’t going for any sort of loan forgiveness program; and
+- You aren’t going for any sort of federal loan forgiveness program; and

 - You’re planning to pay off your student loans as fast as possible.

-For most people, refinancing your student loans will make sense (really, the only people who might not want to refinance their student loans are people planning to work in public service for a long time or medical people who are doing a really long residency).
-The way I see it, refinance your student loans, pay them off as fast as you can, and get your life back.
-That’s what I did and I think it’s worked out well for me.
+For most people, refinancing your student loans will make sense.
+Really, the only people that I think shouldn’t refinance their student loans are people who are planning to work in public service for a really long time or medical people who are doing a really long residency.
+For almost everyone else, it probably makes sense to refinance and pay those student loans off as fast as you can.
+That’s what I did and I think it has worked out well for me.